bradb345/Server/README.MD

     created_project = models.CharField(max_length= 250, blank=True)
 ```

 - Here are the models for comments and projects.
+Again, coding this was a collaborative effort.
+A member shared their screen and we discussed what code should be added.

 ```py
 class ProjectType(models.Model):